 In the screen that appears, select the template that is right for the report you want to create.
 See the section above to learn about which template might be right for you.

 You’ll land in a rich text editor.
-There you can arrange sections with drag-and-drop, remove sections you don’t want, adjust the font, and insert notes, images, or links until the report appears just the way you want.
+There you can arrange sections with drag-and-drop, remove sections you don’t want, add in additional widgets and items, adjust the font, and insert notes, images, or links until the report appears just the way you want.

 Once you’re finished editing, click ‘Export Report.’